Accommodations Should Not Be An Option Anymore; They Should be a Necessity

 From the same ScienceDirect journal, another case study was discussed.
 A man in his early seventies suffering from Meniere's disease discussed the emotions he has felt trying to “prove” that he is disabled.
 Because of the lack of obviousness, he has hard times using accommodations in public.
 He said that he used to experience guilt and usually felt misunderstood when he asked for support.
 This led to him having a negative self perception.

-One should not have to feel weak just because their disability does not make them handicapped or have to use any physical aid or helpers.
+One should not have to feel weak or not included just because their disability does not make them handicapped or have to use any physical aid or helpers.
 One should not have to be afraid to seek help because of the judgement they MIGHT face.

 A Regional Business News journal suggested methods for workplace inclusion.
 These methods consisted of consistent messaging, hiring representative staff, and making a space for everyone.